Check Node.js

 ls -la bin/

-# Check if sf exists
+# Check if sf wrapper exists

 Solution: